-MIT is very active in advancing STEM literacy through a diverse portfolio of K-12 outreach programs.
-These programs engage with local schools, educators, after-school programs, students and their parents to enhance student understanding and appreciation of science, technology, engineering and math subjects.
+MIT is very active in advancing STEM literacy through a diverse array of K-12 outreach programs.
+These programs engage with local schools, educators, after-school programs, students, and families to enhance student understanding and appreciation of science, technology, engineering and math subjects.
 This includes making STEM education accessible to underperforming and underrepresented groups including girls.

 Terrascope Youth Radio: Terrascope, a freshman learning community at MIT, supports a unique radio program in which urban teens develop, report, write, produce and host a radio program on topics related to science and engineering.
 This program not only makes science and technology relevant to the participants but also builds their skills as communicators.

 STEM Educational Outreach to K-12 Students and Teachers